invcble/Sentiment-Analysis-of-Indian-Political-Tweets-2023/README.md

 ## Dataset

-The dataset for this project was sourced from Kaggle, specifically tailored for sentiment analysis of Indian political tweets.
+The dataset for this project was both scraped by Tweepy and sourced from Kaggle, specifically tailored for sentiment analysis of Indian political tweets.
 It plays a crucial role in training and validating our LSTM model to ensure accurate sentiment classification.

 - **Dataset Source**: [Kaggle: Indian Political Tweets Sentiment Analysis](https://www.kaggle.com/datasets/saurabhshahane/twitter-sentiment-dataset)